mlopatkin/andlogview/README.md

 ## Contacts

-There is a mailing list [android-log-viewer at google groups](https://groups.google.com/forum/#!forum/android-log-viewer) for release announcements and discussions.
+There is a mailing list [android-log-viewer at Google Groups](https://groups.google.com/forum/#!forum/android-log-viewer) for release announcements and discussions.

 Please report bugs to https://github.com/mlopatkin/andlogview/issues